Sunak leads in race for UK leader; Johnson yet to declare

 But widespread uncertainty remained after British media reported that Sunak had held late-night talks with Johnson Saturday, and speculation mounted that the pair could strike a deal to unite the fractured governing party after it was left reeling from Truss’ rapid downfall.

-The Conservative Party has ordered a contest that aims to finalize nominations Monday and install a new prime minister — its third this year — within a week.
+The Conservative Party hastily ordered a contest that aims to finalize nominations Monday and install a new prime minister — its third this year — within a week.

 Sunak, 42, confirmed Sunday he was running in the leadership race.
 He has the backing of at least 124 Conservative lawmakers, according to unofficial tallies by the BBC and Sky News.
-That is well ahead of the 100 nominations required to qualify.
+That’s well ahead of the 100 nominations required to qualify.

 “There will be integrity, professionalism and accountability at every level of the government I lead and I will work day in and day out to get the job done,” Sunak said in a statement.

-Mordaunt garnered about 24 lawmakers’ public support, while Johnson, who has not declared if he is running, has about 50 so far.
-Lawmaker Jacob Rees-Mogg told the BBC Sunday he spoke to Johnson and “clearly he’s going to stand.”
+Mordaunt garnered about 24 lawmakers’ public support, while Johnson, who has not yet declared if he is running, has about 50 so far.
+Business Secretary Jacob Rees-Mogg told the BBC Sunday he spoke to Johnson and that “clearly he’s going to stand” after Johnson flew back to London Saturday from his vacation in the Dominican Republic.

-The return of Johnson, 58, who was forced out of office just weeks ago by a string of ethics scandals, has divided the Conservatives and thrown unpredictability into the race.
+A possible return to power for Johnson, 58, who was forced out of office just weeks ago by a string of ethics scandals, has deeply divided the Conservatives and thrown unpredictability into the race.
 Supporters say he is a vote winner and has enough support from lawmakers, but many critics warn that another Johnson government would be catastrophic for the party and the country.

 Northern Ireland minister Steve Baker, a former backer of Johnson and an influential politician within the Conservative Party, warned a Johnson comeback would be a “guaranteed disaster” because he still faces an investigation into whether he lied to Parliament while in office that could lead to his suspension as a lawmaker.